SmartaskUA/SmarTaskUA/README.md

 Intelligent system for test automatically generating schedules work and evaluate them

 # Lauching :
-##### Technical note: This project was developed and tested in operative systems from the Unix family (specifically Ubuntu and Arch Linux).
+#### Technical note: This project was developed and tested in operating systems from the Unix family (specifically Ubuntu and Arch Linux).
+No system test was performed in other operating systems (such as Windows or MacOS).
+If any troubleshooting problem is noticed in other environments, further investigation might be needed to adapt the system to be used in these environments.

 ### in this project's root, execute the following commands :
 ##### (You need to have Docker Compose installed locally in your system; the commands might change from system to system.)